Lady-Pi/Static-WebPage/README.md

 ﻿# Static-WebPage
-## Hosting a simple webpage on AWS project
+## Hosting a simple webpage on AWS

 The goal of this project is the deployment of a simple static webpage on Amazon Web Services (AWS).
 The project includes the design of the cloud architecture and deploying it.
 The web page itself is a  static 'Hello World' file for demonstration purposes only.